victor99pekk/math_lib/README.md

 # Math library for numerical experiments

-This project started as a way of experimenting with math I study at university, turning ideas into code.
-And it continues to grow as I study new and revisit old areas of maths.
+This project began when I was building a neural network from scratch in C and needed a solid library for matrix operations.
+Since then, I’ve continued expanding it with additional matrix utilities and numerical algorithms, it's been a way to experiment with the math I study at university by turning ideas into code.
+It keeps growing as I explore new and revisit old areas of mathematics.
 Writing it in C has been a great way to deepen my understanding and stay close to the underlying computations.

 **math_lib** is a small C toolkit for quick experiments in linear algebra and numerical methods.
-It includes `matrix utilities` (allocation, operations, Gaussian elimination, least-squares, Gram–Schmidt), numerical algorithms like `adaptive simpson's` and a simple `DFT implementation`.
+It includes `matrix utilities` (allocation, operations, Gaussian elimination, least-squares, Gram–Schmidt), numerical algorithms like `adaptive Simpson’s`, and a simple `DFT implementation`.